caramelomartins/awesome-linters/README.md

 ## Structure

-At this tiem we're are using the following structure:
+At this moment we're are using the following structure:

 * [Languages.md] (https://github.com/CarameloMartins/Daemon/blob/master/Languages.md) - Coding standards for
 several languages, alphabetically ordered.